 - compliance with our legal obligations, resolution of disputes, and enforcement of our agreements;

 - improving our website so we can give you a better online experience.

 Do we share your personal information and health information?

-We follow the rules and guidance of the Privacy Act 1993, the Health Information Code 1994 and Emergency Services Caller Location Code on when and why we may share or disclose personal information and health information with others, your close family, your medical practitioners, health care professionals, health centres and hospitals.
+We follow the rules and guidance of the Privacy Act 2020, the Health Information Privacy Code 2020 and Emergency Services Caller Location Code on when and why we may share or disclose personal information and health information with others, your close family, your medical practitioners, health care professionals, health centres and hospitals.

 We may share your personal information and health information when: